 We need to build you a base, a small but interchangeable wardrobe that will serve you well now.
 Right now.

-In the midst of the holiday madness, I launched a new course, Build A Lean Wardrobe, which is based on the popular 90-day challenge I put together last year (over 1000 guys went through it!).
+In the midst of the holiday madness, I launched a new course, Smart Sharp Style, which is based on the popular 90-day challenge I put together a few years ago (over 1000 guys went through it!).